 This guide is for mainnet or testnet setups

-The below guide will instruct you how to set up an IBFT network on a cloud provider for a production setup of your testnet or mainnet.
+The below guide will instruct you on how to set up a Polygon Edge network on a cloud provider for a production setup of your testnet or mainnet.

-If you would like to setup the IBFT cluster locally to quickly test the
+If you would like to setup a Polygon Edge network locally to quickly test the

-polygon-sdk before doing a production like setup, please refer to
+polygon-edge before doing a production-like setup, please refer to